-St. Augustine South Improvement Association (SASIA) was incorporated following a community meeting in November 1957, on December 11, 1957, with 55 members.
-Improvements proposed were street improvements, improvement of the park areas, police and fire protection, streetlights, garbage disposal, mail delivery, numbering of the houses, and cleaning of vacant lots.
+The St. Augustine South Improvement Association (SASIA) came into being after a community meeting in November 1957 and was officially incorporated on December 11, 1957, with 55 members.
+The primary goal was to make improvements to the neighborhood.
+These proposed improvements included better streets, enhancing park areas, ensuring police and fire protection, installing streetlights, managing garbage disposal, organizing mail delivery, numbering houses, and cleaning up vacant lots.

-After 1958, the historical records for St. Augustine South are missing for several years and we are dependent on newspaper cuttings, primarily from the St. Augustine Record, and the personal recollections of the then SASIA President, which were committed to paper years later.
-SASIA was in discussion with the County Commissioners about zoning the subdivision in 1964 with a County hearing on the zoning resolution held at the end of May.
-This was needed, after the developer relinquished approval of building plans, to ensure new homes were compliant with their building standards, lot sizes and setbacks.
-St. Johns County established Zoning for the South on May 28, 1964 – the third County area to be zoned – with a Zoning Inspector, who lived in the South, appointed.
-From that time, deed restrictions ceased to be applied to new homes, as the standards were determined by County Zoning.
+After 1958, historical records for St. Augustine South are missing for several years, so information relies on newspaper clippings from sources like the St. Augustine Record and personal recollections of the SASIA President from that time, which were documented years later.
+In 1964, SASIA was in discussions with the County Commissioners regarding zoning for the subdivision.
+A County hearing on the zoning resolution was held at the end of May.
+This was necessary after the developer relinquished approval of building plans to ensure that new homes complied with building standards, lot sizes, and setbacks.
+St. Johns County established zoning for the South on May 28, 1964, making it the third County area to be zoned.
+A Zoning Inspector, who lived in the South, was appointed.
+From that point, deed restrictions were no longer applied to new homes, as the standards were determined by County Zoning.

-St. Augustine South Corporation eventually gave SASIA several lots on Royal Rd. for a community center, then referred to as ‘community house’, and now known as the SASIA Clubhouse.
-Further lots were purchased with donations from residents to a total 12 lots or nearly one acre of land.
-In 1963, with help from other men in the community, Joe Bain built the clubhouse virtually at cost.
-SASIA negotiated donations of facing bricks, lumber for the interior, insulation, baseboards and flooring, and kitchen equipment from local businesses.
-Residents donated window drapes and plants for the garden.
+Several lots were donated on Royal Road to SASIA for a community center, initially referred to as the “community house,” and now known as the SASIA Clubhouse.
+More lots were purchased with donations from residents, totaling 12 lots, or nearly one acre of land.
+In 1963, with assistance from other community members, Joe Bain built the clubhouse at a minimal cost.
+Local businesses donated facing bricks, lumber for the interior, insulation, baseboards, flooring, and kitchen equipment.
+Residents contributed window drapes and plants for the garden.
 Later, the clubhouse was extended to provide additional storage.
-All of us now living in the South benefit from the generosity of early residents in time and kind, as well as the cash donations, to the Community Clubhouse and grounds at 709 Royal Rd.
-SASIA enjoys close collaborative relations with St Johns County Parks and Recreation.
-Parks and Rec. acquired the land south from Martin Road, adjacent to the east of the SASIA property.
-The County Picnic Shelter and access walkway are on SASIA land, and the SASIA Clubhouse septic system is on County land.
-Parks and Rec. also mow the SASIA grass when they mow the grass on their own land.
+The current residents in the South continue to benefit from the early residents’ generosity in terms of time, materials, and cash donations to the Community Clubhouse and grounds at 709 Royal Rd.
+SASIA maintains a close collaborative relationship with St. Johns County Parks and Recreation.
+Parks and Recreation acquired the land south of Martin Road, adjacent to the east of the SASIA property.
+The County Picnic Shelter and access walkway are situated on SASIA land, and the SASIA Clubhouse’s septic system is on County land.
+Parks and Recreation also helps maintain the SASIA grass when they tend to the grass on their property.

 Copyright © 2022 SASIA - All Rights Reserved.